Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Stochastic Dynamics of BMs

-{\bf Comparing Asynchronous and Synchronous BM Dynamics.} As $t$ becomes large, and for temperatures $\mli{Temp}(t)$ slowly decreasing to 0, both BM dynamics generate with high probability configurations $Z(t)$ which provide deep local minima $E(Z(t))$ of the BM energy function.
+As $t$ becomes large, and for temperatures $\mli{Temp}(t)$ slowly decreasing to 0, both BM dynamics generate with high probability configurations $Z(t)$ which provide deep local minima $E(Z(t))$ of the BM energy function.
 The asynchronous dynamics can be fairly slow.
 But the synchronous dynamics is much faster since it emulates efficient forms of \emph{parallelel simulated annealing} (see \cite{Azencott:1992a,Ram:1996a}) and is directly implementable on GPUs.